-Family Needs Help Paying $1M For 3-Year-Old’s Lifesaving Surgery In Boston
+Family Needs Help Paying $1M For 3 Year Old’s Lifesaving Surgery In Boston

-BOSTON (CBS) – A California family is hoping for a miracle here at Boston Children’s Hospital – a rare, complicated surgery to fix their’s son’s heart.
+BOSTON (CBS) – A California family is hoping for a miracle at Boston Children’s Hospital – a rare, complicated surgery to fix their’s son’s heart.
 Three-year-old Noah Connally was born with an underdeveloped left ventricle.
+The condition is called Hypoplastic left heart syndrome.

 “We found out when I was 20 weeks pregnant.
 We were asked to terminate.
-That was never an option for us,” said Noah’s mom, Niccole Connally.
+That was never an option for us,” Noah’s mom, Niccole Connally, told WBZ-TV.

 Noah had his first surgery in utero, and has since gone through two open heart surgeries.
 From the outside, he looks perfect.
 But the little boy from Orange County is very sick.